Wonders of Illinois

-One of the oldest early high-rise buildings, an office building that was constructed in 1888.
+One of the oldest early high-rise buildings.
+This office building was constructed in 1888.
 This ornate building has numerous technological innovations, has 12 floors, and is 55 m high.
-The building is designed in an Ecclectic style – the specific Chicago style.
+The building is designed in an Eclectic style – the specific Chicago style.

 Gorgeous structure – the oldest of the existing Baháʼí temples.
 The enormous, round, white temple was built in 1912 – 1953.